 - In a small bowl, mix the remaining ingredients together.
 Sprinkle the crumbly mixture over the top of the yams, to cover.

-- Serve while hot, and enjoy!
+Bake, uncovered, at 350°F. for 35 - 40 minutes.
+Serve while hot, and enjoy!

 This recipe is EASILY doubled.
 It is also perfectly good to bake ahead of time, then cover with foil and reheat before serving.
 This sure helps on a busy day of food prep for a Thanksgiving meal.